 One play later, the Patriots call Burkhead’s number again.
-And on his first touch since his third-down stuff, the running back delivers, getting key blocks from Develin, right guard Shaq Mason and left tackle Trent Brown and breaking a tackle at the goal line to put the Patriots ahead once again with 39 seconds to play.
+And on his first touch since his fourth-down stuff, the running back delivers, getting key blocks from Develin, right guard Shaq Mason and left tackle Trent Brown and breaking a tackle at the goal line to put the Patriots ahead once again with 39 seconds to play.

 0:11 seconds, Patriots lead 31-28

 Thirty-nine seconds is too much time to leave Mahomes and the Chiefs’ explosive offense, who almost immediately move into field-goal range with back-to-back 20-plus-yard completions to Spencer Ware and Demarcus Robinson.
 After a shot into the end zone soars out of bounds, Harrison Butker trots on to bury a 39-yard field goal that sends the game to overtime.

 The Patriots win the toss.
 They want the ball, co-captain Matthew Slater declares.
 On the first snap, Brady hits Hogan on a 10-yard out to move the chains.

 After a Burkhead run for no gain and an incompletion, the Patriots face third-and-10 from their own 35.
 Fail to convert, and the Chiefs would get the ball needing just a field goal to win.
 Brady stands in the pocket and delivers a bullet down the middle to Edelman, who absorbs a big hit as he picks up 20 yards.
 First down.